-- Do you care how and whether your assets will pass to your spouse, children, or other beneficiaries at your death?
+- Do you care whether your assets will pass to your spouse, children, or other beneficiaries after your death?

 - Do you want to avoid a costly and uncertain court proceeding if you, your spouse, or your adult child becomes mentally incapacitated?

-- Do you have minor children and specific desires about how they would be cared for in the event of your death?
+- Do you have minor children or grandchildren, and specific desires about how they would be cared for in the event of your death?

 - Do you care about your finances and affairs becoming part of the public record when you die?